Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Hunt has averaged 46.7 rushing yards per game over his six career matchups, 19.2 more yards than his over/under in Sunday's game.
+- Hunt averaged 46.7 rushing yards per game over his six career matchups against the Bengals, 19.2 more yards than his over/under in Sunday's game.

-- In three of six games against the Bengals Hunt has run for a touchdown.
-But he did not have multiple TDs in any of those games.

-- The Bengals give up 96.1 yards per game on the ground, the NFL's fifth-ranked rush defense.
+- In terms of defending against the run, the Bengals are fifth in the NFL, allowing 96.1 yards per game.

-- This season the Bengals are ranked 12th in the NFL in rushing touchdowns conceded (14).
+- This year the Bengals have allowed 14 rushing TDs.
+They are ranked 12th in the league in that category.

 Recent Performances